tsalkakis-d/codegrid/README.md

 All data messages that arrive to a channel must have the same structure.
 - __channel state__
 A channel can be in one of the following operation states:
-	- __normal state__ Messages are consumed as soon as possible.
+	- __normal state__ Data messages are consumed as soon as possible.
-	- __paused state__ Messages are stored to be consumed later.
+	- __paused state__ Data messages are stored to be consumed later.
 - __control message__
 Channels switch their state when they receive one of the following control messages:
 	- __pause__  Channel enters the paused state.
 Consuming is stopped.
 	- __resume__ Channel returns to the normal state.
-All pending messages are consumed.
+All pending data messages are consumed.
 	- __flush__ Channel returns to the normal state.
-All pending messages are flushed without consuming.
+All pending data messages are flushed without consuming.
 - __handler__
 A function that fires when a specific condition occurs in a channel:
-	- __consume handler__ Fires to consume a data message and remove it from the queue
+	- __message handler__ Fires to consume a data message and remove it from the queue
 	- __error handler__ Fires when an error occurs inside a handler
 	- __pause handler__ Fires when a pause control message is received
 	- __resume handler__ Fires when a resume control message is received
 - __scope__
-A special data container for channel local variables.
-These local variables are available to the channel handlers.
+A special data container in channel for storing local variables, accessible from handlers.
-A message handler may process the incoming message and place some data here.
+A message handler may process the incoming messages and keep some data here.

 ## Usage examples